fgvieira/ngsLD/README.md

 ##### LD decay
-You can also fit an exponential distribution to estimate the rate of LD decay.
-We provide the script `scripts\fit_LDdecay.R` but, for this type of analysis, `--rnd_sample` option should be used since `ngsLD` will be much faster and you don't need all comparisons.
-The script uses the R function `optim` to fit LD decay models for `r2` ([Hill and Weir 1988](https://www.ncbi.nlm.nih.gov/pubmed/3376052) and [Remington et al. 2001](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC58755/)) and `D'` ([Abecassis et al. 2001](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1234912/)).
+If you are interested on the rate of LD decay, you can try to fit a distribution to your data.
+We provide the script `scripts\fit_LDdecay.R` that uses the R function `optim` to fit LD decay models for `r2` ([Hill and Weir, 1988](https://www.ncbi.nlm.nih.gov/pubmed/3376052) and [Remington et al., 2001](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC58755/)) and `D'` ([Abecassis et al., 2001](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1234912/)).

     % Rscript --vanilla --slave scripts/fit_LDdecay.R --ld_files path/to/ld_files.list --out plot.pdf